How to select an ERP partner

 Value functionality and partner experience over cost

-It will come as no surprise that it is difficult to cost your software and implementation without both sides having an in-depth understanding of what the requirements are.
+It will come as no surprise that it is difficult to cost your software and implementation without knowing what the requirements are.
+This applies to both sides of the project.

 To make sure you’re getting all of the necessary modules, and not wasting money on bells and whistles that represent little value, you’ll need to have a proper discussion with your prospective partners.

-The costing process is usually dependent on two factors: the software licensing and the time and effort put into the implementation itself.
+The costing process is usually dependent on two factors.
+First, the software licensing, but also the time and effort put into the implementation.

-A good implementation partner should be honest with you on what you need and what you don’t.
+A good implementation partner should be honest about what you need and what you don’t.
 They should also be able to clearly articulate how they have arrived at an estimate.
-Keep in mind that some partners might come up with a low price that is only going to inflate later down the line.
-Try to identify when a deal looks too good to be true and keep your expectations as realistic as possible.
+Keep in mind that some partners might come up with a low price that is only going to inflate later.
+Try to identify when a deal looks too good to be true and keep your expectations realistic.

-This being said, it is easy to get hung up on cost, and we would encourage you to value the success of the implementation ahead of pricing, within reason.
+This being said, it is easy to get hung up on cost.
+We encourage you to value the success of the implementation over pricing within reason.

-In addition, it should be possible for a prospective partner to discuss financing options with you in order to make the implementation more viable and to ensure that you are able to finance a successful project.
+It should be possible for a partner to discuss financing options with you to make the implementation more viable.
+This a long way to ensuring a successful project on both sides.

 It’s easy to make the mistake of discarding options that are a perfect fit for your specific needs because they are above the original budget, or if recommended features come at added expense.

 This isn’t to say don’t be critical.
-All it means is that at this early stage it is important that you keep your options open and place your emphasis on the key criteria that you have already outlined rather than money per se.
+All it means is that at this early stage it is important that you keep your options open.

 For more information about budgeting your ERP implementation, click here.